Jessica Watson: the youngest person ever to sail solo and unassisted around the world

-Jessica Watson: brave sailor
+Jessica Watson: a brave sailor

 16-year-old sailor Jessica Watson has successfully finished her 23,000 nautical mile adventure around the world.